 - Is a regular activity in exchange for payment

 - Provides stability of work and income

 - May or may not require special training

-- May be short- or longterm
+- May be short- or long-

-U.S. Department of Education. www.college.gov
+U. TO I por ment of Education. www.college.gov

 A Career...

 - Is a lifelong pursuit of a passion, an ambition, a profession, and/or goals. - May require risk and may not provide stability of work - Typically requires higher education or special training - Is long term (years)